martgil/webext-docs/menus.rst

          :name: [``title``]
          :type: (string, optional)

-         The text to be displayed in the item; this is *required* unless ``type`` is :value:`separator`.
+         The text to be displayed in the item; this is *required* unless :value:`type` is :value:`separator`.
 When the context is :value:`selection`, you can use :value:`%s` within the string to show the selected text.
 For example, if this parameter's value is :value:`Translate '%s' to Latin` and the user selects the word :value:`cool`, the context menu item for the selection is :value:`Translate 'cool' to Latin`.
 To specify an access key for the new menu entry, include a :value:`&` before the desired letter in the title.
 For example :value:`&Help`.

       .. api-member::